BluuArc/MMSS-Server/TestCases.md

 * **Input:** Accessed via the POST protocol.
 JSON string of a user based on the [PassableUser](https://github.com/Walden1995/MMSS/tree/master/api/Passable) API.
 Specific ordering of the data isn't required as long as all the required data is in it.
 ```
 {
-    "isBeingListened":false,
+    "editor_info": {
+        "id": "12345abcde",
+        "type": "user"
+    },
-    "name":"john doe",
+    "name": "john doe",
-    "id":"12345abcde",
-    "type":"guardian",
-    "logs":[],
-    "notifications":[]
+    "id": "s0m3us3r",
+    "type": "guardian",
+    "logs": [],
+    "notifications": [],
+    "isBeingListened": false,
+    "last_update_time": "2017-03-25 12:34:56"
 }
  ```
 * **Output:** Success or failure message (JSON) based on the success or failure of adding a user to the list.
-Default return value for valid input is shown below.
+A sample return value for valid input is shown below.
 ```
 {
-    "success":true,
-    "message":"Successfully added 'john doe' (12345abcde) to the server"
+    "success": true,
+    "message": "Added john doe to the blacklist."
 }
 ```
 * **Intended Action:** Add a user to the current list of users to listen to on the server.

 ## Removing a User
 * **Method Tested:** `/user/remove`
 * **Input:** Accessed via the DELETE protocol.
 JSON string of a user based on the [PassableUser](https://github.com/Walden1995/MMSS/tree/master/api/Passable) API.
-Minimum needed is ID of user.
+Minimum needed is ID of user and editor info.
 ```
 {
-    "id":"abcde12345"
+    "editor_info": {
+        "id": "12345abcde",
+        "type": "user"
+    },
+    "name": "john doe",
+    "id": "s0m3us3r",
+    "type": "guardian",
+    "logs": [],
+    "notifications": [],
+    "isBeingListened": false,
+    "last_update_time": "2017-03-25 12:34:56"
 }
  ```
 * **Output:** Success or failure message (JSON) based on the success or failure of removing a user to the list.
-Default return value for valid input is shown below.
+A sample return value for valid input is shown below.
 ```
 {
-    "success":false,
-    "message":"Failed to remove user with ID 'abcde12345' because it doesn't exist in the list."
+    "success": true,
+    "message": "Removed User ID s0m3us3r from the server."
 }
 ```
 * **Intended Action:** The method should remove the user from the list of users to listen to on the server.

 ## Editing a User
 * **Method Tested:** `/user/edit`
 * **Input:** Accessed via the POST protocol.
 JSON string of a user based on the [PassableUser](https://github.com/Walden1995/MMSS/tree/master/api/Passable) API.
-Minimum needed is ID of user and any changed data.
+Minimum needed is ID of user, editor info, and any changed data.
+The only editable fields are name, type, and isBeingListened
 ```
 {
-    "id":"abcde12345",
-    "name":"john doe ii",
-    "isBeingListened":true
+    "editor_info": {
+        "id": "12345abcde",
+        "type": "user"
+    },
+    "name": "A brand new name",
+    "id": "s0m3us3r",
+    "type": "dependent",
+    "logs": [],
+    "notifications": [],
+    "isBeingListened": true,
+    "last_update_time": "2017-03-25 12:34:56"
 }
  ```
 * **Output:** Success or failure message (JSON) based on the success or failure of removing a user to the list.
-Default return value for valid input is shown below.
+A sample return value for valid input is shown below.
 ```
 {
-    "success":true,
-    "message":"Changed user with ID 'abcde12345'.
-It is now being listened to.
-It is now named 'john doe ii'."
+    "success": true,
+    "message": "Changed name of s0m3us3r to be 'A brand new name'.
+Changed the type of s0m3us3r to be dependent.
+User s0m3us3r is now on the whitelist. "
 }
 ```
 * **Intended Action:** The method should edit some parameters of a user based on an input string.